 All healthcare students are required to wear a scrub top and bottom of the same color and clean approved tennis shoes.
 Uniforms may be of any style, but they must be scrubs.
 No jeans, sweatpants, tight knits, three-quarter length pants, loose tee shirts, slipover sweaters or head gear (wraps, hats, etc.) Students have the option of wearing a lab jacket or Midwest jacket.
 (No print jackets or tops are allowed.)
 During class time, all jackets (with the exception of lab jackets and Midwest Jackets), coats, hoodies, and sweatshirts must be removed.
-A solid color turtleneck or solid color long sleeve shirt may be worn under your scrub or khaki top.
+A solid color turtleneck or solid color long sleeve shirt may be worn under your scrubs or khaki top.
 No other types of T-shirts may be worn under your scrubs and no shirt should hang below the scrub top.
 Jewelry must be kept to a minimum.
 No more than one ring per hand, no bracelets, no more than one simple necklace, no tongue piercings, and only post earrings may be worn (no hoop or dangle type earrings).
 No "Grillz" on teeth.
-You may wear a watch.
-Surgical Technology students cannot have acrylic nails, cannot wear nail polish, and nails must be trimmed.
-Surgical Technology students cannot wear fake eyelashes.
-No exception.
-Massage students cannot have acrylic nails, cannot wearing any garment or accessory that is not approved or acceptable.
-The student will be sent home to correct a student wearing any garment or accessory that is not approved or acceptable.
+You may wear a watch Massage students cannot have acrylic nails, cannot wear nail polish, and the length of the nail cannot exceed the fingertip.
+No wigs or hair pieces in massage.
+The dress code is clear; Midwest Institute reserves the right to correct a student wearing any garment or accessory that is not approved or acceptable.
 The student will be sent home to correct the violation if it continues.
 Proper hygiene is required at all times.
 Body, hair and clothes must be clean and reflect professionalism.
-Surgical Technology students must be clean and reflect professionalism.